Cytomegalovirus is common and its consequences are often insignificant; it is characterized by rhinitis which causes sneezing.

-- The virus is excreted in nasal and ocular discharges, from urine and farrow fluids.
+- The virus is excreted by nasal and ocular discharges, from urine and farrowing fluids.

 - Poor environmental conditions.

-It can be confirmed by serology, fluorescence antibody tests and demonstrating the presence of inclusion bodies in histological sections of tissues.
+It can be confirmed by serology, fluorescence antibody tests, and demonstrating the presence of inclusion bodies in histological sections of tissue.

 The disease can be confused with atrophic rhinitis or infection of the snout due to Bordetella, however the effects do not last long and do not produce progressive atrophy or snout distortion.